arangodb/docs/3.10/aql-tutorial-join.md

 The [DOCUMENT() function](aql/functions-miscellaneous.html#document) can be used to look up a single or multiple documents via document identifiers.
-In our example, we pass the collection name from which we want to fetch documents as first argument (`"Traits"`) and an array of document keys (`_key` attribute) as second argument.
+In our example, we pass the collection name from which we want to fetch documents as the first argument (`"Traits"`) and an array of document keys (`_key` attribute) as the second argument.
 In return we get an array of the full trait documents for each character.

 This is a bit too much information, so let's only return English labels using